thinkards/2020-voting/README.md

 **Ballot Drop Box?**: Yes

-**Postage Paid?**: “The mailed distribution and return of absentee ballots shall be at no cost to the voter.
+**Postage Paid?**: “Yes.
+The mailed distribution and return of absentee ballots shall be at no cost to the voter.
 The State and counties shall share in the cost of all postage associated with the distribution and return of absentee.”

 **Copy of ID Required for Absentee Voting?**: No